marklogic/mlxprs/README.md

 For now, [vscode-xml](https://github.com/TrueCommerce/vscode-xml) is a good solution for XQuery syntax.

 ## Getting started

+*TODO: install using the VSCode Extension Marketplace*

+### Manual installation

+Copy or symlink the root of this project (the `mlxprs` folder) into your VSCode extensions folder:

+- at `$HOME/.vscode/extensions/` for *nix,
+- or `%USERPROFILE%\.vscode\extensions` for Windows.

+Then restart VSCode just to make sure.

+### Connect and query

 If you're running MarkLogic on localhost:8000 admin/admin, and want to query the "Documents" database,
 simply: